 Eadie Bros & Co Ltd was the name of the family firm founded by Peter Eadie and his brothers, James and Robert, in 1871.
 It produced engineered consumable components for the textile (spinning) industry, and survived more than 100 years before being sold to an overseas competitor who changed its name.
 I decided to revive the name for old time’s sake in 2017, and use the original sign from outside the factory in Paisley on my own new Workshop/Office in Selkirk.

-This Eadie Bros & CO Ltd has very little to do with the textile Industry, although we do injection mould bobbin end-caps for some Mills, it encompasses two or three industries and activities, and we are still in search of the next bigger scale project.
+This Eadie Bros & Co Ltd has very little to do with the textile Industry, although we do injection mould bobbin end-caps for some Mills, but it encompasses two or three industries and activities, and we are still in search of the next bigger scale project.